[ Skip Main Nav ]

 Whether you're serving on Active Duty, are a member of the Reserve or National Guard, or are the spouse of a military member, you're eligible for a reduction in tuition.
 Our special military tuition rates combined with some of the resources below can help you get started in your pursuit of a degree.

 With federal military tuition assistance, you may receive 100% federal Tuition Assistance for your military service.

 If you're a veteran or military servicemember who served a minimum of 90 combined days on active duty after September 10th, 2001, you may be eligible for Post 9/11 GI benefits.

 As a military spouse, you may be eligible for financial assistance that can help you pursue your degree.

-Talk to an advisor who specializes in the Bachelor of Science in Health Administration with a concentration in Emergency Management degree to make sure this program fits your specific needs.
+Talk to a representative who specializes in the Bachelor of Science in Health Administration with a concentration in Emergency Management degree to make sure this program fits your specific needs.
 You can also get to know University of Phoenix by checking out the Phoenix Prep Center.

 The University of Phoenix Health Administration programs are designed to provide support for the educational and career progression needs of both aspiring and experienced health care professionals.